 Hoppers must be under cover or have a suitable rain hat.
 Not all feeders are waterproof, even though they may look as if they are.
 Smaller feeders / hats do need a little shelter from horizontal / blowing rain.
 The kind of rain you see in Wales when I go on holiday!
 Feeders with a hole in the centre of the hat for a bar or string to pass through leak in heavy rain and can ruin many kilograms of expensive feed inside the hopper which is then difficult to scrape out and clean.

-Two good waterproof feeders and one that has a hole in the lid which allows water to run in so should only be used under cover.
+Two good waterproof feeders (left and centre) and one that has a hole in the lid which allows water to run in so should only be used under cover.